AdobeDocs/experience-platform.it-IT/help/landing/ai-assistant.md

 From here, you can input your question in the text box and query Assistant for concepts regarding data or audiences.
 You can also ask questions about your data objects to better understand how you can use them for your respective use case.  -->

-### Esempio di utilizzo: utilizza l’Assistente per accelerare il processo di creazione dello schema
+### Esempio di utilizzo: utilizza l’Assistente per accelerare il processo di creazione dello schema {#example-use-case}

 >[!NOTE]
 >